Megabuster/TheGenerals---old/README.md

 # TheGenerals
 Game of the Generals

-This game will designed using TypeScript primarily.
+This game will be designed using TypeScript primarily.

 The rules of the game are as follows:
 Starting with a blank board, both players select where to place their 21 pieces.